 • Why is Joplin significant to Route 66 travelers?

-• It is located on Route 66 and is a starting point for tourists driving along this historic road.
+• Joplin sits right on Route 66 and serves as a starting point for many tourists driving along this historic road.
+It’s one of those places you have to experience to really appreciate its connection to America’s past.

 • Where can visitors learn about Joplin’s mining history?